Alterraun Verner: 2015

-Defensive coordinator Leslie Frazier retained Alterraun Verner and Johnthan Banks as the starting cornerback duo to start the 2015 regular season.
-He started the first two regular season games before losing his job to Tim Jennings and was demoted to being the fourth cornerback on the depth chart, behind Tim Jennings, Mike Jenkins, and Johnthan Banks.
-After losing his job, he began competing against Sterling Moore to be the Buccaneers' nickelback.
-On November 8, 2015, Verner collected a season-high eight solo tackles, a pass deflection, and intercepted a pass by Eli Manning during a 32–18 loss at the New York Giants in Week 9.
-He finished his second season with the Tampa Bay Buccaneers with 56 combined tackles (45 solo), four pass deflections, and an interception in 16 games and six starts.
+Defensive coordinator Leslie Frazier retained Verner and Johnthan Banks as the starting cornerback duo for the 2015 regular season.
+Verner started in the first two regular season games before losing his spot to Tim Jennings.
+He was demoted to being the fourth cornerback on the depth chart, behind Jennings, Jenkins, and Banks.
+Verner competed against Sterling Moore to be the Buccaneers' nickelback, taking Moore's place on the depth chart.
+In Week 9, Verner collected a season-high eight solo tackles, a pass deflection, and intercepted a pass by quarterback Eli Manning in a 32–18 loss at the New York Giants.

+He finished his second season with the Buccaneers recording 56 combined tackles (45 solo), four pass deflections, and an interception in 16 games with six starts.
 He received a career-low overall grade of 42.6 from Pro Football Focus for the season.